polkadot-developers/substrate-docs/content/md/en/docs/reference/transaction-format.md

 ## Where to go next

-Now that you have seen how transactions are constructed, you might want to review how they progress from the transaction pool to the runtime and get add to blocks or how to use that enable you to submit transactions offline or using a REST API.
+Now that you have seen how transactions are constructed, you might want to review how they progress from the transaction pool to the runtime and get added to blocks or how to use tools that enable you to submit transactions offline or using a REST API.

 - [Transaction lifecycle](/main-docs/fundamentals/transaction-lifecycle/)
 - [Transactions, weights, and fees](/main-docs/build/tx-weights-fees/)